1 | Training Materials

 826 National Volunteer Tip Sheet

-826 National has developed and distributed this list of useful tips for volunteers across all 826 chapters.
+A list of useful tips for volunteers developed by 826 National and distributed across all 826 chapters.

 Writers’ Room Tutoring Models

-Explains four main models for how tutors may be utilized during a Writers’ Room or In-School tutoring shift.
+A guide explaining the four main models of tutoring used during a Writers’ Room or In-School shift.

 Tips for using your humanities writing skills to help students with STEM writing assignments.

-Helpful ideas on how to be a more confident and effective math tutor.
+Strategies on becoming a more confident and effective math tutor.

 Reading Comprehension Tip Sheet